isomerpages/moe-northvistapri/_our-school/School Hours.md

 | 1.30 p.m. | Dismissal Time <br>(Timings of CCAs vary and students will be informed separately.
 School bus will only leave the school at about 1.45 p.m. every day.
 |

-Note: Timings of CCAs vary and students will be informed separately.
-School bus will only leave the school at about 1.45 p.m. every day.

 ##### Recesses

 | Level | Recess | Dry snack break in class (10 min) |